CIBC-Internal/python/Doc/library/shutil.rst

    *extract_dir* is the name of the target directory where the archive is unpacked.
 If not provided, the current working directory is used.

-   *format* is the archive format: one of "zip", "tar", or "gztar".
+   *format* is the archive format: one of "zip", "tar", "gztar", "bztar", or "xztar".
 Or any other format registered with :func:`register_unpack_format`.
 If not provided, :func:`unpack_archive` will use the archive file name extension and see if an unpacker was registered for that extension.
 In case none is found, a :exc:`ValueError` is raised.

+   .. audit-event:: shutil.unpack_archive filename,extract_dir,format shutil.unpack_archive

+   .. versionchanged:: 3.7
+      Accepts a :term:`path-like object` for *filename* and *extract_dir*.

 .. function:: register_unpack_format(name, extensions, function[, extra_args[, description]])